 You see, one of the things that people of color have to deal with is stereotypes.
 And one stereotype that Asian males have to deal with is the idea that Asian males are not masculine.
 There are lots of different tropes that this particular stereotype is realized through, but the idea is that Asian males do not embody any of the traits of what Michael Messner would call hegemonic masculinity.
 There’s a long history of this stereotype that dates back to when Chinese male immigrants came to the US in the 1800s to build the railroads.
 The Chinese often did what was considered women’s work, wore silk robes, often had braids in their hair, et cetera.
 And since they were considered an economic threat to the white population, these stereotypes were used to marginalize them.
 This also happens to be one of the most popular portrayal of Asian men in television/movies, with the apotheosis being the character of Long Duk Dong from Sixteen Candles, setting an almost unreachable bar for offensive Asian movie characters.

-In doing my dissertation, one conclusion that I’ve come to is that sports as it is practiced here in the states is almost entirely about the expression of masculinity. ((I strongly suspect that this is why many of my academic friends aren’t into sports, because they recognize how it contributes to patriarchy.
-That and they’re all super lame)) In other words, playing sports is a way to assert your manhood.
+In doing my dissertation, one conclusion that I’ve come to is that sports as it is practiced here in the states is almost entirely about the expression of masculinity.6 In other words, playing sports is a way to assert your manhood.
 Obviously, it’s a little more complicated than that….actually, it’s not.
-That’s what the majority of people are doing whenever they do anything involving sports. ((I should write more about this to justify such a bold claim, but I’m not trying to get published or anything, so really you should take my word for it.
-I’m an expert on this kind of stuff)) In any case, the ultimate expression of masculinity is success in sports.
-And the ultimate expression of that is success in professional sports. ((The big 3 sports I should say.
-This is why Asians don’t get that excited about say…Kristi Yamaguchi’s success in figure skating…not too masculine, ya know?))
-I’m not saying I was actively excluded from sports or anything, but I was never really ever encouraged to pursue it either. ((But I was definitely encouraged to pursue math and the violin.
-Ask me about my high school journalism experience one day.
-Seriously, high school teachers can be really racist)) So the lack of Asian athletes didn’t help my own or other’s perception of Asian masculinity.
+That’s what the majority of people are doing whenever they do anything involving sports.7 In any case, the ultimate expression of masculinity is success in sports.
+And the ultimate expression of that is success in professional sports.8 I’m not saying I was actively excluded from sports or anything, but I was never really ever encouraged to pursue it either.9 So the lack of Asian athletes didn’t help my own or other’s perception of Asian masculinity.

 So in Lin, we have that breakthrough.
-And my guess is that Asian males across the country are just as psyched as I am. ((Here’s a secret.
-Asian-American males LOVE sports.
-And they love love LOOOOVE basketball.
-I suspect that this is related to having their masculinity marginalized while young.))
-And really it was enough that he just made an NBA team last year.
+And my guess is that Asian males across the country are just as psyched as I am.10 And really it was enough that he just made an NBA team last year.
 When you’re starving for some kind of representation in sports, anything will do.

 Well this was wholly unexpected.
 Not only did Lin contribute greatly, but he was the best player in the game for both nights.
-As they say, he was the man. ((Get it?
-Reinforcing masculinity…clever huh?))
-Yay for busting stereotypes!
+As they say, he was the man.11 Yay for busting stereotypes!

 Of course, I’m glad that everyone is being realistic and not expecting him to become Chris Paul overnight, but it’s very encouraging to see that people are at least discussing whether or not Lin has what it takes to be successful in the long run.
-His shooting range seems a little suspect right now and he definitely needs to cut down on the turnovers, ((He’s also super Christian, which I always find annoying with athletes, but like I said, beggars can’t be choosers.
-But seriously, check out his twitter profile pic, ugh.)) but one thing seems certain.
+His shooting range seems a little suspect right now and he definitely needs to cut down on the turnovers,12 but one thing seems certain.
 He can run the pick and roll pretty well.
 And since today’s NBA pretty much revolves around a team’s ability to run or stop the pick and roll, this bodes well for Lin’s future I hope.
 In turn, hopefully his success will work towards getting rid of things like this.

 In short, you should support Jeremy Lin because in doing so, you’re fighting racism!

 Update 2/10/12: I chatted online with a friend last night and I realized that I didn’t do a good job necessarily of making a point about all of this.
 And my point is, the media seems to be debating how much Lin being Asian accounts for the media storm.
 A lot of writers seem to want to dismiss it as being only a small part of the story.
 My argument, is that for me, and for lots of Asian males, and actually for a lot of people, it is THE story.
 And not talking about it reeks of that bad sentiment that just talking about Lin’s race is somehow racist.
 It’s not.
 Race is a huge part of this story, whether people want to talk about it or not.13